 2-3 Day Itinerary: Choose any Day 1 and for the second day try Mineral King or Kings Canyon (a totally separate National Park!)

-Mineral King: We cannot give enough praise to this favorite part of the park.
+Mineral King: (currently closed until May 2021) We cannot give enough praise to this favorite part of the park.
 A very windy and steep 23 mile road not for the faint of heart is rewarded with spectacular hikes to various Alpine lakes and always ends with a piece of pie from Silver City Mountain Resort (you won't regret stopping here for dinner, a beer, and a slice after your dayhike)!

 From the lodge start early and either drive through Sequoia National Park or for different scenery take the route around the lake and enter from the East.
 You will not have any phone reception throughout most of this route so bring a map or GPS enabled app.